joemasilotti/turbolinks/README.md

 **Purpose: Clean up the DOM before it’s saved to cache**

 Fired just before a snapshot of the current page is saved to the cache, `turbolinks:before-cache` is your opportunity to prepare the DOM for storage and eventual redisplay.
 Use it to reset form fields, close expandable elements, undo non-idempotent DOM transformations, teardown third-party code, or preserve any required state.
 Note that you needn’t uninstall event listeners as they’re not copied to the cache.

-#### `turbolinks:before-visit`
-**Purpose: Prevent Turbolinks from visiting a location**

-Fired just before Turbolinks visits a location, `turbolinks:before-visit` gives you an opportunity to opt-out of  cancelable navigation before it begins.
-Access the proposed location via the `Event` object’s `data.url` and if desired, cancel navigation by calling `event.preventDefault()`.
-Note that `turbolinks:before-visit` does not fire for visits that originate from history.
-As history has already been changed, these can’t be prevented.

 ## Previews, Caching, and Clone Safety